All Oral Histories

 Members of the U.S. Foreign Service for thirty-five years, Dean and her husband were assigned by the State Department to Brazil at the time of the assassination.
 Her husband, Robert W. Dean, later served as U.S. Ambassador to Peru (1974-77).
 Recorded March 20, 2013.

-A civil rights and peace movement activist in the 1960s, Deats participated in a Dealey Plaza rally in 1969 that was interrupted by Nazi protestors.
+A prominent civil rights and peace movement activist in the 1960s, Deats participated in an anti-Vietnam War rally near Dealey Plaza in 1969 that was disrupted by Nazi demonstrators.
 He was living in Boston at the time of the Kennedy assassination.
 Recorded August 7, 2006.

 A U.S. Marine stationed at the barracks at 8th and I Streets in Washington, D.C., DeBardelaben participated in the funeral services for President Kennedy.
 Recorded December 5, 2009.